nickagesa/Network-Engineering-Lab/Switch Configurations.md

 ### Simba-Core-switch
 Multilayer switches act as both router and switch.
 Use ip routing command to enable routing.
+We advertised 3 networks LAN, WLAN (Wireless Controller LAN) and inside zone.
+We also used the networks wild cards.

 ```
 ip routing
 router ospf 35